 Ray Stevenson, 'RRR' and 'Thor' actor, dead at 58

-(CNN) — Ray Stevenson, a British actor who appeared in "RRR" and the "Thor" films, died Sunday, his publicist Nicki Fioravante confirmed to CNN.
+LOS ANGELES, Cal.
+(CNN) — Ray Stevenson, an actor who appeared in "RRR" and the "Thor" films, died Sunday, his publicist Nicki Fioravante confirmed to CNN.

 Stevenson was 58.